Skip to content

 Similar Reads

-An array in Java is a linear data structure, which is used to store multiple values of the same data type.
-In array each element has a unique index value, which makes it easy to access individual elements.
-We first need to declare the size of an array because the size of the array is fixed in Java.
+An array in Java is a linear data structure that is used to store multiple values of the same data type.
+In an array, each element has a unique index value, which makes it easy to access individual elements.
+We first need to declare the size of an array because the size of the array is fixed in Java

 Java ArrayList is a part of the collections framework and it is a class of java.util package.
 It provides us with dynamic-sized arrays in Java.
 The main advantage of ArrayList is that, unlike normal arrays, we don't need to mention the size when creating ArrayList.
 It automatically adjusts its capac